tgmarinho/tgmarinho.com/posts/2020-08-15-understanding_falsy_and_truthy_values_in_javascript.md

 message.description is a String, with the operator !!message.description I'm getting the falsy or truthy value.

-If the String description is false, the condition stop.
-If is true, continue the operation and show the `<p>{message.description}</p>`.
+If the String description is false, the condition stops.
+If it is true, it will continue the operation and show the `<p>{message.description}</p>`.

-Let's see the other example:
+Let's see another example:

 ```
 if(password && !old_password) {
-   throw  new  Error('Precisa informar a senha antiga para para criar uma nova.');
+   throw  new  Error('You need to inform the password and old password.');
 }
 ```

-See, password and old_passowrd are String, if the password is filled (true) and !old_password is not, then, pass in the condition and throw an error for the user.
+See, password and `old_passowrd` are strings, if the password is filled (true) and `!old_password` is not, then it passes the condition and it throws an error for the user.

 ```
 ""  // falsy